robzed/ukmarsey/README.md

 * Control-C (0x03) - Abort entry of line.
 NOTICE: Character subsequent to this character will be
 * Line Feed (LF, 0x10) - Finish line entry and send to the interpreter.
 * Carriage Return (CR, 0x13) - Ignored by interpreter.
+* Backspace (0x08) - Removes one character from input buffer, assuming input buffer has any characters in.
+Generates "\x08 \x08" which should step back, erase, then step back.
+However on some serial terminal emulators this might need to be enabled (e.g. on CoolTerm this option is 'Handle BS and Del Characters').

 ## Serial Commands List